2017 24 Hours of Daytona: Finish

 Taylor maintained the lead under pressure from Albuquerque for WTR's second Daytona win by 0.671 seconds after 659 laps.
 The VisitFlorida Riley car, slower in dry weather than in wet conditions, was the highest-placed LMP2 entry in third.
 The battle in GTLM continued until the final hour, as Müller's No. 66 Ford gave CGR victory by 2.988 seconds over Pilet's No. 911 Porsche; Pilet failed repeatedly to overtake Müller into the first turn and overstressed his Porsche's tires.
 The Risi Ferrari completed the GTLM podium in third, with Calado 0.091 seconds behind Pilet as the latter slowed on the last lap.
 The final 514 laps of the last PC race at Daytona were led by Performance Tech's Oreca FLM09, which finished 22 laps over the second-place No. 2 BAR1 team in its first IMSA victory and class win since the 2013 Baltimore Sports Car Challenge.
 The GTD duel lasted until the final hour, when Christensen's strategy to stop for fuel in the final hour and conserve it during the last caution sent him past Mies' Land Audi for Alegras' first Daytona class win since 2007 by 0.293 seconds.
-Bleekemolen's No. 50 Riley Motorsport's car was third in GTD in Mercedes' maiden IMSA event.
+Bleekemolen's No. 50 Riley Motorsport's car was third in GTD in Mercedes's maiden IMSA event.